LeoCal4/gos-api_gateway/README.md

 In order to know what are the lines of codes which are not covered by the tests, execute the command:

 `python -m pytest --cov-report term-missing`

+### Nginx and Gunicorn

+Nginx will serve static contents directly and will use gunicorn to serve app pages.